hawkore/examples-spring-boot-mule4-kubernetes/mule-worker-app/README.md

 # Worker Mule Application

-Workers will listen on a distributed Queue for new Quiz to process:
+Workers will listen on a distributed Queue for new Quizzes to process:
 - Avoiding more than one Quiz per surveyed (**distributed LOCK scope**).
-- Updating Quiz with additional data.
+- Updating Quizzes with additional data.
-- Storing Quiz into Apache Ignite's **distributed database** (SQL Query Entity).
+- Storing Quizzes into Apache Ignite's **distributed database** (SQL Query Entity).
 - Updating global stats.

 ![kube-mule-ignite-worker](../docs/assets/kube-mule-ignite-worker.gif)

-Mule flow to listen on distributed Queue for new Quiz to process, ensuring uniqueness:
+Mule flow to listen on distributed Queue for new Quizzes to process, ensuring uniqueness:

 ![mule-worker-app-ingest-flow](../docs/assets/mule-worker-app-ingest-flow.png)